liviucotfas/ase-2018-sustainability/README.md

-# ase-2018-sustainability
-Source code for the paper submitted to the Sustainability Journal
+Please contact us at liviu.cotfas at ase .ro for the source code of the application presented in the paper.